jsx-eslint/eslint-plugin-react/docs/rules/destructuring-assignment.md

 };
 ```

-If rule option is set to `never`, the following patterns are considered warning:
+If rule is set to `never`, the following patterns are considered warning:

 ```js
 const MyComponent = ({id}) => {